Daffodil Cake Recipe – A Light, Oil-Free Angel Food & Sponge Swirl (Small-Batch)

 7. Pour the remaining meringue into the prepared pan and smooth the surface.
 Then pour the yolk batter over the top.

-8. Bake in a preheated oven at 340°F (170°C) for 55–60 minutes.
-It should be golden on top and spring back when touched.
+8. Bake in a preheated oven at 340°F (170°C) for 55–60 minutes, until golden on top and springy to the touch.

 10. Serve with fresh whipped cream and strawberry compote, or dust with powdered sugar if you like.